Estimated reading time: 6 minutes

 Benefits of weeds

-There’s a long list of benefits that you, your soil, and the critters that live in it get from weeds.
-Weeds:
+Weeds bring a long list of benefits to you, your soil, and the critters that live in it:

 And that’s just the beginning!